Galois descent for the gonality of curves: Introduction

 \textbf{Acknowledgements.} We thank Ciro Ciliberto for a careful reading of the first version of this paper and for pointing us to relevant results on Castelnuovo inequalities, and Miguel \'{A}ngel Barja, Andr\'{e} Hirschowitz and Bjorn Poonen for helpful conversations and suggestions.
+We thank the referee of the paper for some corrections, as well as for suggesting to study the geometric gonality and its relation to the separable gonality.